andrelbourgeois/CASA0016/LCDsleepENVmonitor/README.md

 - Problem:

 **Next Steps**
+- add toggle switch - switch from current temp/light to average temp/light and "how did you sleep"
+- add in a sleepquality variable - 1 - 5 based on the average temp/light
 - Add an enclosure - make a bed (DISPLAY INFO ON ENCLOSURE)
 - Add in step-by-step build instructions to the README.md
 - talk about the difficulty of determining lux and how i estimated it (find a better way as next step)